UNSW Professional Development Program (International Students)

 - Developing confidence in professional settings

-- Workplace Experience Program starts From 10 July
+- Workplace Experience Program starts: From 3 June

 Who is eligible?